caltechlibrary/andor/README.md

 written in Go.
 If the collection was larger we could create a search interface via Python and Lunr, otherwise search could be implemented browser side with Lunr.
-This arrangement has the advantage of limitting the code that has to be written to the web service plus some HTML pages and a bit of JavaScript.
-This particular architecture that is much more aligned with cloud hosting and keeping hosting cost to a minimum.
-You probably only need a small EC2 instance and maybe an S3 bucket for the proof of concept.
-A more elaborate but possibly more cost effective implementation would be replacing the web server with Cloud Front, the static file storage with S3 and running the API service in one of AWS's container services or on Lambda.
+This arrangement has the advantage of limitting the code to be written to the web service, some HTML pages and a bit of JavaScript.
+This particular architecture is much more aligned with cloud hosting and keeping hosting cost to a minimum.
+It should work on small to medium EC2 instances with an S3 bucket for larger collections.
+A more elaborate but possibly more cost effective implementation would be replacing the web server with Cloud Front, the static file storage with S3 and running the API service in in AWS's container service or via their Lambda service.

 ## Goals